v-fearam/msbuild-customtask/README.md

 Then a class with that constants is generated.

-- BuildConsoleExample, it is the project which use the new custom task.
+- BuildConsoleExample, it is a project which use the new custom task.

 ### How to test